-Local Story is a nomadic public program created to raise awareness about the diverse people that significantly contribute to the living history of this remarkable region.
-Each location is chosen by the presenter and serves as an immersive backdrop in the telling of their story.
+Local Story is a nomadic public program created to raise awareness about the diversity of people who contribute to the living history of this remarkable region.
+The program comprises a series of individual events organized in direct collaboration with community members, all of which revolve around the theme of locality, personal history, and the pursuit of opportunity in Washington County.
+Presentation locations are chosen by each presenter and serve as an immersive backdrop in the telling of their story.

 Each Local Story is recorded, archived, and made publicly available through the museum’s permanent collection, as well as through social media pages.